Celebrating Lammas in 2026

 Blessed Lammas, Tragics!

-Keep reading to learn more about Lammas and find out ways you can celebrate in Australia & beyond!
+Keep reading to learn more about Lammas and how to celebrate in Australia (and beyond, if you insist on having seasons the other way around).

 What is Lammas?

-Lammas celebates the beginning of the harvest season, specifically the first fruits of the crops.
-It marks the midpoint between the summer solstice (Litha) and the autumn equinox (Mabon) in both the Southern and Northern Hemispheres.
-It is a time to give thanks for the abundance of the first harvest, typically involving grains like wheat and barley.
+Lammas celebrates the beginning of harvest season, especially the first fruits of the crops.
+It marks the midpoint between the summer solstice (Litha) and the autumn equinox (Mabon) in both hemispheres.
+Traditionally, it’s a time to give thanks for the abundance of the first harvest, often centred around grains like wheat and barley, and to honour the cycles of effort, reward, and letting go.

 How to celebrate Lammas

-Celebrating Lammas in Australia is a wonderful way to get outside and celebrate the beauty of summer.
-Here are some ideas for ways to celebrate Lammas in the Southern Hemisphere:
+Celebrating Lammas in Australia is a perfect excuse to lean into summer’s abundance, get outside, and do something that feels grounded and real.
+Here are a few ways to honour Lammas in the Southern Hemisphere:

 Follow tradition by baking bread